Month: June 2015

 Virginia City was founded by William Fairweather back in 1862 when he and a group of his buddies found gold in Alder Gulch.
 Within a few months of the first person finding gold, over 10,000 gold miners flooded into the 14 mile stretch of land seeking their own claims.
 The town drew prospectors, but also drew merchants and outlaws.
 Every social and economic class was represented in Virginia City.
 While it all sounds exciting, human comforts were few and far between.

-Some of the displays, like the one above, are nice and organized while quite a few of them were more like items shoved into an old building and forgotten.
-I was dissapointed with the shops that were actually open for business.
+Some of the displays, like the ones above, are nice and organized while quite a few of them were more like items shoved into an old building and forgotten.
+I was disappointed with the shops that were actually open for business.
 The merchant shops were just as rundown as the original buildings and the items they were trying to sell weren’t much better.
+Definitely a tourist trap type of thing.

 Today, Virginia City is a National Historic Landmark.
 The buildings that have been preserved in large part due to Mr. Charles Bovey.
-I’m not going to go into the full details of it…he was an heir to the General Mills Corp. and had a love for history…
+I’m not going to go into the full details of it…he was an heir to the General Mills Corporation and had a love for history… I do appreciate that people with the means make an effort to preserve our history.

 We drove around and found the exact location Mr. Fairweather found the first gold in the area.
 There was actually someone panning for gold in the creek!